MarioRuiz/slack-smart-bot/README.md

 To see the full list of available command ids on any channel call: `see command ids`

-If you want to define who has access to certain commands you can specify it on the settings when starting the Smart Bot:
+If you want to define who has access to certain commands in all SmartBot instances, you can specify it on the settings when starting the Smart Bot:

 ```ruby
 settings = {